ash-project/ash/documentation/how_to/upgrade.md

 ##### Refactor

-For each api that has the old configuration, after setting it to the new config, you'll need to revisit each call to that api that doesn't set an actor or the `authorize?` option, and add `authorize?: false`.
+For each domain that has the old configuration, after setting it to the new config, you'll need to revisit each call to that domain that doesn't set an actor or the `authorize?` option, and add `authorize?: false`.

-This may be a good time to do the refactor from `YourApi.func` to `Ash.func`, if you want to.
+This may be a good time to do the refactor from `YourDomain.func` to `Ash.func`, if you want to.
+See the section about domains being required when building changesets.

 ### `require_atomic?` defaults to `true`